andreihh/chronolens/README.md

 ### Configuration

-If using the various modules as dependencies, you must provide the following service configuration files:
+If using the parsing and versioning modules as dependencies, you must provide the following service configuration files:
-- `META-INF/services/org.metanalysis.core.model.Parser`
+- `META-INF/services/org.metanalysis.core.model.Parser` (for parsing)
-- `META-INF/services/org.metanalysis.core.version.VersionControlSystem`
+- `META-INF/services/org.metanalysis.core.version.VersionControlSystem` (for
+versioning)

 ## Building

 To build the project, run `./gradlew build`.

-To build the executable artifacts, run the following command:
+To build the executable artifact, run the following command:
 `./gradlew release`.
-This will create the `metanalysis` (for Linux and OSX) and `metanalysis.exe` (for Windows) artifacts in `build/`.
+This will create the `metanalysis` artifact in `build/`.

 ## Documentation